Book a demo

 4. Communicate change

-If you’ve read this far, there’s no doubt that you’re pumped for this new CRM.
+If you’ve read this far, there’s no doubt that you’re pumped for this new Recruitment CRM system.
 But does your team feel the same way?
 People get used to a certain routine, and this new system will upset that.
 Take charge, demonstrate the new CRM’s value, and give your team a heads-up about major milestones.

 5. Prepare for data migration